resaba-kaypee/reactjs-bugtracker/README.md

 [ ] fix users logs in client and in server
 [ ] delete all comments in all components
 [ ] Remodel UI
+[ ] UPDATE PROJECT - can add the tech again to the same project [ ] all modals have padding-right makes it off center